-To setup your own Certificate Authority (CA) and generating certificates and keys for an OpenVPN server and multiple clients first copy the
+To setup your own Certificate Authority (CA) and generate certificates and keys for an OpenVPN server and multiple clients first copy the

 easy-rsa directory to

 /etc/openvpn.
 This will ensure that any changes to the scripts will not be lost when the package is updated.
-From a terminal change to user root and:
+From a terminal, run:

 sudo make-cadir /etc/openvpn/easy-rsa